Zerg rush

 Back to glossary

-The term 'zerg rush' originates from the real-time strategy game StarCraft, developed by Blizzard Entertainment.
+The term ‘zerg rush’ originates from the real-time strategy game StarCraft, developed by Blizzard Entertainment.
 In the game, one of the playable races, the Zerg, are known for their ability to quickly produce a large number of units.
-Players often use this ability to overwhelm their opponents early in the game, before they have had a chance to build up their defenses.
-This strategy is known as a 'zerg rush'.
+The term 'omg zerg rush' originated from a multiplayer StarCraft match where one player exclaimed this phrase in surprise as they were overwhelmed by an unexpected attack.
+The term became popular during competitive multiplayer matches, where players would use this ability to overwhelm their opponents early in the game, before they had a chance to build up their defenses.
+This strategy is known as a ‘zerg rush’.

 In the context of cybersecurity, a ‘zerg rush’ refers to a similar strategy: overwhelming a system with a flood of requests in a short amount of time, before the system has a chance to respond or defend itself.
 This is also known as a Distributed Denial of Service (DDoS) attack.